bible-technology/scribe-docs/docs/autographa-live/Part-1/FAQ/p1-3-3-how-backup-my-data.md

 ---
-id: How do I backup my data.md
+id: p1-3-3-how-backup-my-data.md
 sidebar_label: How do I backup my data?
+title: How do I backup my data?
 ---

-# How do I backup my data?

 To auto-backup your data, refer